awsdocs/aws-greengrass-developer-guide/doc_source/docker-config-setup.md

 1. <a name="docker-config-next-steps"></a>Next step: [Configure your AWS credentials and `device.json` file](set-config.md)\.

-## Troubleshooting Your Docker Container Setup for IDT for AWS IoT Greengrass<a name="docker-config-setup-troubleshooting"></a>
+## Troubleshooting your Docker container setup for IDT for AWS IoT Greengrass<a name="docker-config-setup-troubleshooting"></a>

 Use the following information to help troubleshoot issues with running a Docker container for IDT for AWS IoT Greengrass testing\.